satyaki24/Employee-Data-Manager-Blazor-Server-App/README.md

 # Employee Data Manager - Blazor Server App

-A simple Blazor Server application to manage employee records.
-It supports:
+A Blazor Server application to manage employee records with a modern, responsive UI.

-- Adding new employees
+It allows users to add, edit, and soft delete employee data inline within a Bootstrap-styled table.

+### Why use it?
+- Managing tabular data interactively is a common requirement in business apps.
+This project:
+- Demonstrates inline editing, soft delete, and validation using Blazor Server
+- Uses data annotations for enforcing input correctness
+- Offers a clean and responsive UI with Bootstrap 5
+- Provides a foundation for extending to database-backed apps

+###  Features
+- Add Employees: Add entries with form validation.
-- Inline editing of employee details
+- Inline Edit: Edit employee data directly in the table with Save/Cancel actions.
-- Soft deletion (records are hidden, not removed)
+- Soft Delete: Deletes are non-destructive (records are hidden, not removed).
-- Form validation using data annotations
-- Bootstrap-styled responsive UI
+- Form Validation: Uses [Required], [EmailAddress], [Range], etc.
+- Auto ID Assignment: Automatically increments IDs for new entries.
+- Responsive UI: Styled with Bootstrap for cross-device compatibility.

 ## Tech Stack

 - .NET 6
 - Blazor Server
 - Bootstrap 5

-## Features

-- Inline editing with Save/Cancel
-- Validation for name, email, age, and department
-- Auto-generated IDs for new entries
-- Soft delete implementation
-- Clean UI using Bootstrap table

 ## How to Run